MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/apac-ind-e-commerce.md

 ### Configure GST for e-commerce

-In order to work with GST in e-commerce, you must enable the India-specific functionality on the Commerce channel side:
+To work with GST in e-commerce, you must enable the India-specific functionality on the Commerce channel side:

-- If you are using the Commerce version 10.0.33 or earlier, you must configure extensions for channel components.
+- If you are using Commerce version 10.0.33 or earlier, you must configure extensions for channel components.
 For more information, see the [deployment guidelines](./apac-ind-loc-deployment-guidelines.md).
-- If you are using the Commerce version 10.0.34 or later, you must enable the following feature in the **Feature management** workspace in Commerce headquarters: **(India) Enable Tax engine for Commerce for India**.
+- If you are using Commerce version 10.0.34 or later, you must enable the feature, **(India) Enable Tax engine for Commerce for India** in the **Feature management** workspace in Commerce headquarters.
 This feature ensures that the [Tax engine](../../finance/general-ledger/tax-engine.md) is used to calculate India GST for in-store and e-commerce transactions.
-- If you are using the Commerce version 10.0.33 or earlier and are migrating to the Commerce version 10.0.34 or later, you must follow the steps in [Migrate to Commerce version 10.0.34 or later](./apac-ind-loc-deployment-guidelines.md#migrate-to-commerce-version-10034-or-later).
+- If you are using Commerce version 10.0.33 or earlier and are migrating to Commerce version 10.0.34 or later, follow the steps in [Migrate to Commerce version 10.0.34 or later](./apac-ind-loc-deployment-guidelines.md#migrate-to-commerce-version-10034-or-later).

 You must also enable the **(India) Calculate GST based on invoice address for e-commerce orders** feature in the **Feature management** workspace in Commerce headquarters.